Smart city: Transportation

 Bicycle-sharing systems are an important element in smart cities.

 Intelligent transportation systems and CCTV systems are also being developed.

-Retractable bollards allow to restrict access inside city centers (i.e. to delivery trucks resupplying outlet stores).
-Opening and closing of such barriers is traditionally done manually, through an electronic pass but can even be done by means of ANPR cameras connected to the bollard system.
+Retractable bollards can restrict access inside city centers (i.e. to delivery trucks resupplying outlet stores).
+Opening and closing of such barriers is traditionally done manually, through an electronic pass but can even be done by means of automatic number-plate recognition cameras connected to the bollard system.

 Human factors

 According to McKinsey, smart city initiatives can have measurable positive impacts on the quality of life of its citizens and visitors.
 The human framework of a smart city – its economy, knowledge networks, and human support systems – is an important indicator of its success.

 For example, arts and culture initiatives are common focus areas in smart city planning.
 Innovation is associated with intellectual curiosity and creativeness, and various projects have demonstrated that knowledge workers participate in a diverse mix of cultural and artistic activities.

-Since mobility is a key area of smart city development, building a capable workforce through education initiatives is necessary.
+Mobility is a key area of smart city development, which necessitates the building of a capable workforce through education initiatives.
 A city's learning capacity includes its education system, including available workforce training and support, and its cultural development and exchange.

-Numerous Smart city programs also focus on soft infrastructure development, like increasing access to voluntary organizations and designated safe zones.
-This focus on social and relational capital means diversity, inclusion, and ubiquitous access to public services is worked in to city planning.
+Numerous smart city programs also focus on soft infrastructure development, like increasing access to voluntary organizations and designated safe zones.
+This focus on social and relational capital means diversity, inclusion, and ubiquitous access to public services is worked into city planning.

-The development of a knowledge economy is also central to Smart city projects.
+The development of a knowledge economy is also central to smart city projects.
 Smart cities seeking to be hubs of economic activity in emerging tech and service sectors stress the value of innovation in city development.